ja2-stracciatella/ja2-stracciatella.github.io/features.md

                         assets/mods folder for possible options'.
 ```

+Several additional mods can be downloaded, conveniently [bundled in a single file](https://github.com/ja2-derek/ja2-stracciatella-modpacks/releases/tag/0.0.1).
+They are not included with the engine due to scope or license problems.
+Unpack them alongside the other mods in the `assets` directory and run them the
+same way.

 ### Integrated Editor

 The map editor is now integrated into the game.
 Start it through the launcher or like this: `ja2.exe -editor`.